Danthewaann/snooker-ball-tracker/README.md

 # Snooker Ball Tracker

-This project is a prototype that I developed in Python to demo an idea I had for an app that could automatically detect and track Snooker balls on a Snooker table.
+This project is a prototype that I developed in Python to demo an idea I had for a program that could automatically detect and track Snooker balls on a Snooker table.
+The program would therefore be able to automatically score points based upon which ball was potted.

-The app would therefore be able to automatically score points based upon which ball was potted.
+The program allows you to configure all the settings that are used by the ball tracker, from how it detects colours to how it detects balls.
+It also provides features that allows you to see what the ball trackers sees.

 ## Python version
-Python => 3.6.9
+Python => 3.8.5

 ## Setup and Run
 - Run `python setup.py install` to install all required modules and dependencies